Flexiblefabric/Tien-Len/README.md

 - Resize the window or press **F11** to toggle full‑screen mode and the card buttons will scale accordingly.

+### Showing card images

+If an `assets` directory containing PNG card images is present next to `gui.py`, the interface will show graphical cards instead of simple text buttons.
+The repository ships with the required files:

+- `card_back.png` for the back of a card
+- `red_joker.png` and `black_joker.png` for jokers (optional)
+- 52 images named like `ace_of_spades.png` or `10_of_hearts.png`

+Run the GUI from the project root so it can locate `assets/`.
+If any images are missing, the program will fall back to text and print a list of missing files.

 ## Running tests